As a part of February survey there were some questions focused on possibilities of citizens to influence changes in laws.

-In December survey the Public Opinion Research Centre focused on situation in Syria.
+In February survey, the Public Opinion Research Centre focused on evaluation of Andrej Babis' government.

 42% of Czechs are satisfied with the person of Prime Minister, 52% are dissatisfied, 44% are satisfied with government's performance and 51% are not.
 Government's program 48% of Czechs evaluate positively, 37% hold the opposite stance.

 Communication with public is seen positively by 47% of Czechs, 46% evaluate it negatively.

 Personal composition of Babis' government (36% satisfied / 56% dissatisfied) is area in which we found the most critical evaluation of public.